chemerisuk/cordova-plugin-firebase-messaging/README.md

     console.log("New foreground FCM message: ", payload);
 });
 ```
-NOTE: on iOS make sure notification payload contains key `content-available` with value `1`.
+NOTE: on iOS make sure notification payload contains key `content_available` with value `true`.
 Otherwise this callback is never fired.

 ### onBackgroundMessage(_callback_)
 Called when a push message received while app is in background.